Mole Treatment & Removal

 After a mole is removed, the skin will heal.
 If the mole grows back, immediately make another appointment to see your dermatologist.
 This could be a sign of melanoma, the most serious type of skin cancer.

-Request an Appointment
+Request an Appointment for Mole Removal or Treatment

 For more information or to schedule an appointment at one of our several dermatology offices in Arizona, please contact us by calling (480) 556-0446 or leaving us a message with the contact form below.